Week 10 - Output Devices¶

 P = 5.00 V × I

-For example, if the current is approximately 0.02 A, the power consumption is approximately:
+For example, if the current is approximately 0.02 A, then the power consumption is approximately:

 P = 5.00 V × 0.02 A = 0.10 W

-The power consumption of OLED is related to the displayed content.
-If more pixels on the screen are lit, the overall current will increase; if the displayed content is less, the current will decrease.
-Therefore, in low-power projects, power consumption can be reduced by lowering brightness, reducing refresh frequency, or turning off the display when idle.
+The power consumption of OLED is related to the display content.
+If more pixels on the screen are lit, the overall current will increase; if there is less content to display, the current will decrease.
+Therefore, in low-power projects, power consumption can be reduced by lowering the brightness, reducing the refresh rate, or turning off the display when idle.

-4. Comparison of Power Consumption of Motor Output Devices
+4. Comparison of Power Consumption of Motor-Type Output Devices¶

 Referring to the tests on the group page, the power consumption of motor-type output devices is much higher than that of display modules such as OLEDs.
 For example, when the Grove Mini Fan operates at 5V, the current can reach several hundred milliamperes, with power consumption approaching the watt level; if the fan rotation is manually blocked, the motor will enter a state close to locked rotor, and the current will further increase.